Tale of two cities: Hong Kong turmoil may boost Singapore

 And that uncertainty could mean firms looking for a first-time base in the region will lean away from Hong Kong and towards Singapore, said David Webb, a Hong Kong-based investor who advocates for stronger corporate governance.

-“If you are considering doing it (opening an office) for the first time… then you would probably look at the potential for these laws to be resurrected,” he said.
+“If you are considering doing it (opening an office) for the first time… then you would probably look at the potential for these laws to be resurrected,” he told AFP.

 Singapore has sought to promote itself as a less crowded, more orderly alternative to Hong Kong, though it is sometimes mocked as dull and criticised for its restrictions on civil liberties.